One-child policy: Healthcare improvements

+The one-child policy contributed to China's decrease in maternal and child mortality.

-It is reported that the focus of China on population planning helps provide a better health service for women and a reduction in the risks of death and injury associated with pregnancy.
+It is reported that the focus of China on population planning has helped to provide better healthcare for women and a reduction in the risks of death and injury associated with pregnancy.
 Women and children were eligible for preferential hospital treatment.
-At family planning offices, women receive free contraception and pre-natal classes that contributed to the policy's success in two respects.
-First, the average Chinese household expends fewer resources, both in terms of time and money, on children, which gives many Chinese people more money with which to invest.
-Second, since Chinese adults can no longer rely on children to care for them in their old age, there is an impetus to save money for the future.
+At family planning offices, women received free contraception and prenatal classes that contributed to the policy's success in two respects.
+First, the average Chinese household has expended fewer resources, both in terms of time and money, on children, giving many more money to invest.
+Second, since Chinese adults would no longer rely on children to care for them in their old age, there has been an impetus to save money for the future.

 "Four-two-one" problem

-As the first generation of law-enforced only-children came of age for becoming parents themselves, one adult child was left with having to provide support for his or her two parents and four grandparents.
+As the first generation of legally enforced only-children came of age to become parents themselves, one adult child was left with having to provide support for their two parents and four grandparents.
 Called the "4-2-1 Problem", this leaves the older generations with increased chances of dependency on retirement funds or charity in order to receive support.
-If not for personal savings, pensions, or state welfare, most senior citizens would be left entirely dependent upon their very small family or neighbors for assistance.
+If not for personal savings, pensions or state welfare, most senior citizens would be left entirely dependent upon their very small family or neighbours for assistance.
 If for any reason, the single child is unable to care for their older adult relatives, the oldest generations would face a lack of resources and necessities.
 In response to such an issue, by 2007, all provinces in the nation except Henan had adopted a new policy allowing couples to have two children if both parents were only children themselves; Henan followed in 2011.